 TTUHSC has a responsibility to maintain order within the University community and to discipline any person or people violating the standards, rules and/or policies.
 Enrollment requires students to share the responsibility.
-Students agree to abide by the standards, rules and/or policies set forth in the TTUHSC Institutional Student Handbook, the TTUHSC Operating Policies and Procedures (http://www.ttuhsc.edu/hsc/op/), School of Nursing Catalog, and School of Nursing Student Handbook, as well as any other official University publications.
+Students agree to abide by the standards, rules and/or policies set forth in the TTUHSC Institutional Student Handbook, the TTUHSC Operating Policies and Procedures, School of Nursing Catalog, and School of Nursing Student Handbook, as well as any other official University publications.